-Since the early 1990's, public interest in these imported beetles has risen dramatically as their populations have expanded outside their intended agricultural and horticultural confines into human habitat in North America.
-Unlike other imported (exotic) or native ladybug species, Harmonia axyridis is omnivorous, consuming a wide variety of insects and able to transition to alternate nutritional sources.
-They out-compete other exotic and native ladybugs for available resources, displacing other species as they proliferate in a non-native environment lacking effective natural predators.
-Harmonia axyridis has transformed itself from an asset in biological pest control to a notorious global pest.
-By the 1990's in North America and Europe, its expansive populations escaped territorial and human control, making it an invasive species.
-As of 2006, feral populations of Harmonia axyridis had been reported in every state of the United States except for Arizona, Montana, and Wyoming and in the contiguous Canadian provinces except Saskatchewan.
-Independent colonies of this ladybug have also been reported in many cities of Mexico.
-Reports of allergic reactions to ladybug rose in the 1990's, coming primarily from the east coast, northeast, and Midwest United States where feral populations of ladybugs have rapidly proliferated in the last decade.3
+Since the early 1990s, public interest in these imported beetles has risen dramatically as their populations have expanded outside their intended agricultural and horticultural confines into human habitat in North America.
+Unlike other imported (exotic) or native ladybug species, H. axyridis is omnivorous, consuming a wide variety of insects and able to transition to alternate nutritional sources.
+They out-compete other exotic and native ladybugs for available resources, displacing other species as they proliferate in a nonnative environment lacking effective natural predators.
+H. axyridis has transformed itself from an asset in biological pest control to a notorious global pest.
+By the 1990s in North America and Europe, its expansive populations escaped territorial and human control, making it an invasive species.
+As of 2006, feral populations of H. axyridis had been reported in every state of the United States except for Arizona, Montana, and Wyoming and in the contiguous Canadian provinces except Saskatchewan.
+Independent colonies of this ladybug also have been reported in many cities of Mexico.
+There have been reports of allergic reactions to ladybug since the 1990s, coming primarily from the East Coast, Northeast, and Midwestern United States, where feral populations of ladybugs have rapidly proliferated in the last 10 years.3

-In summer ladybugs forage individually for food: aphids and other soft bodied insects are preferred if available.
-If necessary, Harmonia axyridis will dine on almost any insect, fruit, grain, pollen, or other available food.
-Through summer, 2 or 3 generations may cycle through a metamorphosis from egg, to larva, to pupa, and finally to adult ladybug.
-Individual ladybugs may survive for 2 to 3 years.
+In summer ladybugs forage individually for food; aphids and other soft-bodied insects are preferred if available.
+If necessary, H. axyridis will dine on almost any insect, fruit, grain, pollen, or other available food.
+Through summer, two or three generations may cycle through a metamorphosis from egg, to larva, to pupa, and, finally, to adult ladybug.
+Individual ladybugs may survive for 2-3 years.
 Adults in North America are primarily colored orange and red with from 0 to 19 black spots.
-A black "W" on an ivory colored pronotum is characteristic (Figure).
-Worldwide, Harmonia axyridis is known for its wide variety of more than 200 color/spot patterns4 which vary by ecosystem, earning it pseudonyms such as halloween lady beetle, harlequin lady beetle, multicolored Asian lady beetle, and multivariate lady beetle.
+A black "W" on an ivory-colored pronotum is characteristic (Fig. 1).
+Worldwide, H. axyridis is known for its wide variety of >200 color/spot patterns,4 which vary by ecosystem, earning it pseudonyms such as Halloween lady beetle, harlequin lady beetle, multicolored Asian lady beetle, and multivariate lady beetle.

-As days shorten and cool in late-fall, individual beetles are drawn together to swarm in search of hibernation sites.
-Being a semi-arboreal species, Harmonia axyridis swarms are more commonly seen in agricultural and forested areas.
-Adjacent urban areas are also prime hunting ground for these adaptable ladybug swarms seeking winter hibernation sites.
-In their Asian ancestral homes, Harmonia axyridis hibernate in cliffs.
-Across North America, Harmonia axyridis choose human homes and buildings as a primary substitute for cliff-dwelling.
+As days shorten and cool in late fall, individual beetles are drawn together to swarm in search of hibernation sites.
+Being a semiarboreal species, H. axyridis swarms are more commonly seen in agricultural and forested areas.
+Adjacent urban areas also are prime hunting ground for these adaptable ladybug swarms seeking winter hibernation sites.
+In their Asian ancestral homes, H. axyridis hibernate in cliffs.
+Across North America, H. axyridis choose human homes and buildings as a primary substitute for cliff dwelling.
 Their swarms prefer light-colored buildings and will preferentially alight on the warm sunny side of the home in search of entry through small cracks into the walls and attic spaces where they will hibernate through winter.
 There they wait for warmer and longer days of spring when surviving adults will leave hibernation.
 Tear open a wall in a heavily infested home and you may remove ladybugs by the liter or gallon.